rkwright/sim-hurricane/README.md

 # sim-hurricane
 An exploration of simulating the behaviour of hurricanes.
+In particluar the focus of this model is simulating the windfields around a known hurrican track.
+It makes no attempt to simulate or predict the actual track.

 Based on the work of Greg Holland (published in Monthly Weather Review).
 This code was originally written in Fortran-77 (!) by Michael Drayton and has previously  been ported (by the author) to C++ with graphics in OpenGL.
 This implementation is written in modern JavaScript (ES6) and uses WebGL (three.js) for graphics.

 *Note that this port is very much a work-in-progress.
-It does not yet work.*
+It does not yet work properly.*

 #### Overview

-This is a simple time-stepping model of hurricanes based on the work of Greg Holland,.
+This is a simple time-stepping model of hurricane wind fields based on the work of Greg Holland,.
 The original paper is [here](http://journals.ametsoc.org/doi/pdf/10.1175/1520-0493%281980%29108%3C1212%3AAAMOTW%3E2.0.CO%3B2).

 #### The Algorithm

+#### Project Process

+- Outline
+- Databases
+- Plotting
+- Model
+- Animation